Dineshpanneerselvam4/Blinkit-Dashboard/README.md

 Open it in Power BI Desktop.

-Use slicers and drill-through features to explore the insights.
+Use slicers and drill-through features to explore the insights

-📷 Dashboard Preview